Australia’s prime minister set to form majority government

 While Phelps had wrested the seat from its traditional conservative base last August, she lost it back to the Liberals’ Dave Sharma only nine months later, suggesting a gulf in public sentiment between a by-election and a general election.

-“Clearly the country decided it wanted to return a Liberal government,” Phelps told reporters.
+“Clearly, the country decided it wanted to return a Liberal government,” Phelps told reporters.

 With Shorten announcing his resignation as Labor leader on Saturday night, the party began the task of finding a new leader on Monday.